ALI-AL-MARJANI/RAG-Project/README.md

 # RAG for Technical Signal-Processing Documentation

-This project implements a secure, on-premise conversational AI system using RAG to query technical documentation (e.g., signal-processing reports, specs, internal PDFs) while keeping all data fully local.
+This project implements a secure, on-premise conversational AI system using RAG to query technical documentation (signal-processing reports, specs, internal PDFs) while keeping all data fully local.

 The goal is to reproduce a realistic production-style RAG pipeline:
 - Local ingestion and indexing of sensitive documents